 Rouvas Gorge (above) in central Crete is rocky and dry like much of this island, it is only in the deep gorge hollows and the Rouvas Forest (below) that those untrained will find flora.
 Of course experienced botanists and mountain folk will see unusual small plants and flowers even in the most remote rocky outcrops.

-Crete Flowers - below we show just a few of the unique flowers endemic to Crete or part of the natural ecosystem.
+Crete Flowers - below we show just a few of the unique flowers endemic to Crete or part of the natural ecosystem in our photo collection.